johnoneil/arib/README.md

         ES info (20 bytes): 52 01 38 09 04 00 05 ff ff f6 04 00 0e ff ff fd 03 00 08 3c
 ...
 ```
-I recognize the PID 276, (stream type 6) as the PES private CC data.
-That seems to be typical.
+I recognize the PID 276, (stream type 6) as the PES private CC data from experience.
+Typically, tsinfo identifies Closed Caption elementary streams as `PES private data (maybe Dolby/AC-3 in DVB)`.
+The relevant CCs are usually the *first* elementary stream reported as well.

 Note that sometimes an adequate PAT (Program allocation table) may not be within the first 1000 packets of the .TS, so you might have to run tsinfo with an additional argument (look through more packets for a PAT).
 ```
 tsinfo -max 20000 <filename>.ts
 ```

-Then use ts2es to draw out the ES
+Then, if you wish, you can use ts2es to draw out the ES.
 ```
 ts2es -pid 276 <input>.ts <output>.es
 ```